 While Netball developed first as a game predominantly played by women and girls, it is now played by boys and girls, women and men.

-If you are interested in finding out more about Netball you can access the Rules of Netball here on this site, from any of the national netball associations that are affiliated to The International Netball Federation or from the INF itself – email@example.com
+If you are interested in finding out more about Netball you can access the Rules of Netball here on this site, or from any of the national netball associations that are affiliated to World Netball or from World Netball itself – email@example.com